IMU–Simons African Fellowship Program 2020 (up to $5,000)

 Deadline: July 15, 2020

-The International Mathematical Union (IMU) is now accepting applications for the IMU – Simons Travel Grant Program for Collaborative Research Aimed for African Mathematicians.
-The IMU – Simmons African Fellowship Program.
-The fellowship is funded by the Simons Foundation, NY, USA and supports research sabbaticals for mathematicians from African developing countries employed in Africa to travel to an internationally known mathematical center of excellence (worldwide) for collaborative research.
-All travel and living expenses of the grantees will be covered by the fellowship up to 5,000 USD.
+Applications for the IMU–Simons African Fellowship Program 2020 are now open.
+The IMU – Simons African Fellowship supports research sabbaticals for mathematicians from African developing countries employed in Africa to travel to an internationally known mathematical center of excellence (worldwide) for collaborative research.

 The Simons Foundation is a private foundation based in New York City, incorporated in 1994 by Jim and Marilyn Simons.
 The Simons Foundation’s mission is to advance the frontiers of research in mathematics and the basic sciences.
 They sponsor a range of programs in the sciences, including grants programs in mathematics and the physical sciences.
 The primary focus of the foundation’s Mathematics and Physical Sciences division is the theoretical sciences radiating from mathematics: in particular, the fields of mathematics, theoretical computer science and theoretical physics.

 The grant covers only for the applicant up to $5,000 USD:

 - from the place of work of the applicant to that of the host to the extent of economy class airfare.
 The flight will be booked and directly paid by the IMU Secretariat.

 - (Public) transport (surface transport by rail or bus between the nearest city where the airport is located and the headquarters of the candidate or the city/town where the host institution is located, if necessary).
 Maximum four (4) Taxi fares (on submission of receipts) may be allowed to travel between the home and the airport/railway station (upon arrival and departure).